vsm/vsm-box/README.md

     removes the Term, and moves the input and focus to the term right after it (if it is an Edit-Term), or else to right before it (if Edit-Term), or else to the first Edit-Term that comes after it.
-    Does not remove the endTerm, but sets its type to 'EI' if it isn't that yet.
+    If pressed in the endTerm: does not remove endTerm, but resets its type to 'EI' (if it isn't that yet), and resets its width to `minEndTermWideWidth` (or more so that VsmBox is at least `minWidth` wide).
+(This is useful for resetting VsmBox width after its content became a lot narrower, e.g. after many Deletes or Enters).
   - Ctrl+Enter:
     + if the input contains certain string-codes: converts them to special characters, e.g. '\beta' to &beta;.